 2015-2016: Keele University, PGCE (Primary Education)

-I pride myself in the quality of working relationship, quickly developed with students of all ages.
+I pride myself in the quality of working relationships, quickly developed with students of all ages.
 Whether reaching for examination confidence, mastery of subject content or skills, or progress with emotional, behavioural or cognitive needs, all tutees should expect teaching that is entirely personalised and constantly adaptive to their evolving learning.
 This requires me to be a generalist, but I have, and continue to develop, particular professional interests in three areas.
 Firstly, guiding pupils toward understanding and pride in all supported subject disciplines, while troubleshooting all associated challenges, from frustrations with phonics to maths anxiety, from the art of the essay to that of examination- timing and from Alternative Vote in politics to ‘alternative conceptualisations’ in chemistry.
 Secondly, mentoring or lifeskill-teaching: identifying and fostering scholastic and general skills beyond those specific to particular academic subjects, yet required for flourishing within educationally related outcomes generally.
 Finally, atypical educational needs.
 Teaching in this area is important to me, and I am now extending my training with additional part-time postgraduate studies.
-Inwardly, special-needs are never what I see; what I see are special opportunities: exciting opportunities.
+Inwardly, special needs are never what I see; what I see are special opportunities: exciting opportunities.

 My aim is for each of my students to discover the tools, skills and conviction to achieve all the outcomes of their and of their parents’ hopes.
 I want my students to discover what they can do, and to inspire themselves by what they find.